zertyz/reactive-messaging/README.md

   - serdes may be selected at runtime, sharing the same logic (with some exceptions in `rkyv`);
   - simple API for creating the client and server instances;
   - yet allowing advanced usages: composite protocols with different models between "states" and state transition logic;
+  - when working with composite protocols, you are free to upgrade the serializers -- like authenticating with `ron` and message passing with `mmap`;
-  - the network loops for both client & server are fully optimized;
+  - the network loops for both client & server are fully optimized and generics is fully used, providing yet more optimizations;
   - compile-time (generics & const, yet powerful) configurations, to achieve the most performance possible;
   - full support for retrying strategies, using zero-cost abstractions provided by `keen-retry`;